nisha8c/imr-sick-leave-prototype/README.md

 ## 🚀 Running the Project
-1. Clone the repository
+### 1. Clone the repository

 git clone https://github.com/<your-username>/imr-sick-leave-prototype.git
 cd imr-sick-leave-prototype

-2. Install dependencies in both 'client' and 'server' folder: npm install
+### 2. Install dependencies in both 'client' and 'server' folder:

+npm install

-3. Setup environment variables (in server folder's .env file)
+### 3. Setup environment variables (in server folder's .env file)

-Create a .env file with your Postgres connection string:
+Create a .env file with your Postgres connection string and encryption key:

 DATABASE_URL="postgresql://user:password@localhost:5432/sickleave"

 PORT=4000

+ENCRYPTION_KEY="You-need-to-generate-it-using-below-instructions"

+🔐 You can generate a secure random key using Node.js or OpenSSL:

+### Using Node.js

+node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"

+### Using OpenSSL

+openssl rand -hex 32

+### Enable the pgcrypto extension in Neon

+If you’re using Neon Postgres, pgcrypto is often pre-installed but disabled by default.

+✅ Run the following once in your SQL editor (or in a migration):

+CREATE EXTENSION IF NOT EXISTS pgcrypto;

+✅ You can verify installation with:

+SELECT * FROM pg_extension WHERE extname = 'pgcrypto';

+### Grant proper permissions to your database user

+If your Neon user (e.g., neondb_owner) doesn’t own the pgcrypto functions, you might need to grant usage and execute permissions.
+Run these two commands:

+-- Allow your user to use the public schema
+✅ GRANT USAGE ON SCHEMA public TO neondb_owner;

+-- Allow execution of pgcrypto functions
+✅ GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA public TO neondb_owner;

+If these return “no privileges were granted,” that’s okay — it means your user already has access.

 4. Run Prisma migrations (in server folder): npx prisma migrate dev